 Electrochemical catalysis and asymmetric synthesis on the surface of topological crystals

-We are looking for a highly qualified and motivated PhD candidate in material science and electrochemistry.
+We are seeking a highly qualified and motivated PhD candidate in material science , surface science, physical chemistry, and an interest in electrochemistry.
 In this project, you will work in MPI CPfS Dresden, aiming at revealing the relations between surface reactions and topological properties.
 Part of your time will be spent on understanding their magnetic and electrical transport properties that are resulted from the topology order.
-Electrochemical catalysis reactions will be carried out on our electrochemical workstation, or together with partners from the TU Dresden.
+Electrochemical catalysis reactions will be carried out on our electrochemical workstation, or together with partners from TU Dresden.